-assumes the conversion of all outstanding shares of all series of our preferred stock into an aggregate of 16,280,066 shares of common stock immediately prior to the completion of this offering; assumes the effectiveness of our amended and restated certificate of incorporation and amended and restated by-laws, which we will adopt prior to the completion of this offering; excludes outstanding options to purchase 4,745,577 shares of our common stock at a weighted average exercise price of \$8.99 per share, of which

-- excludes outstanding options to purchase 4,/45,577 shares of our common stock at a weighted average exercise price of \$8.99 per share, of which options to purchase 4,247,662 shares at a weighted average exercise price of \$8.62 were vested as of such date (except for an assumed 12,434 shares that will be issued and sold in this offering by certain selling stockholders upon the cashless exercise of options to purchase 82,000 shares, assuming an initial public offering price of \$10.00 per share, which are included in shares of common stock to be outstanding after this offering), and an exercisable warrant to purchase 241,704 shares of our common stock at a price of \$8.16 per share.
-See "Executive and Director Compensation" and "Related Party Transactions;" - excludes 1,500,000 shares of our common stock reserved for future grants under our 2013 Long-Term Incentive Plan, including options to purchase 395,000 shares of our common stock with exercise prices equal to the initial public offering price to be granted effective with this offering; and - assumes no exercise by the underwriters of their option to purchase up to 1,125,000 additional shares.
+assumes the conversion of all outstanding shares of all series of our preferred stock into an aggregate of 16,280,066 shares of common stock immediately prior to the completion of this offering; assumes the effectiveness of our amended and restated certificate of incorporation and amended and restated by-laws, which we will adopt prior to the completion of this offering; excludes outstanding options to purchase 4,745,577 shares of our common stock at a weighted average exercise price of \$8.99 per share, of which options to purchase 4,247,662 shares at a weighted average exercise price of \$8.62 were vested as of such date (except for 24,731 shares that will be issued and sold in this offering by certain selling stockholders upon the cashless exercise of options to purchase 82,000 shares, which are included in shares of common stock to be outstanding after this offering), and an exercisable warrant to purchase 241,704 shares of our common stock at a price of \$8.16 per share.
+See "Executive and Director Compensation" and "Related Party Transactions;" excludes 1,500,000 shares of our common stock reserved for future grants under our 2013 Long-Term Incentive Plan, including options to purchase 395,000 shares of our common stock with exercise prices equal to the initial public offering price to be granted effective with this offering; and assumes no exercise by the underwriters of their option to purchase up to 1,125,000 additional shares.